 Jon: Friendship, family and the support systems we put in place for each other.
 No matter what part of the world we may go to, I feel we have friends.
 With punk/hardcore there is a very strong sense of community and friendship, with that comes a ton of incredible experiences.
 We can travel the world and have a warm meal, a nice couch and a tour guide to stay with.
 The same goes with here in the bay.
 When our friends come out we show them around.

-Do you like to read and do you have interest in critical thought and world literature?
+Do you like to read?
 I guess the name of your band is coming from Charles Baudelaire’s poem with the same name.
 Are you really interested in Baudelaire’s poetry?

 Tell us about your lyrics and the message you want to spread with your music.
 For what kind of feelings, emotions and ideas do you lyrics stand for?